Jakobimatrix/efficient_cpp/basics/keywords.md

 - [video tutorial](https://www.youtube-nocookie.com/embed/8ZxGABHcu40?rel=0) *~5 min.*

 ## static variable
-`Static` variables are essential global variables which get initialized once, exist only once and have a lifetime from there first call untill the programm is terminated.
-This has its benefits but `static` variables are guaranteed to be initialized in a thread save fashion meaning there are "hidden" locks.
-Also on every access there is always a check if the variable is already initialized.
+`Static` variables are essential global variables which get initialised once, exist only once and have a lifetime from there first call until the program is terminated.
+This has its benefits but `static` variables are guaranteed to be initialised in a thread save fashion meaning there are "hidden" locks.
+Also on every access there is always a check if the variable is already initialised.
 **If a `static variable` is accessed a s&ast;&ast;&ast;t-ton of times it might me a good idea to instead have a local `reference` (local cash) to the `static variable` instead.**

 - [example of cashing and analysis against direct access](https://www.youtube-nocookie.com/embed/B3WWsKFePiM?rel=0) *~20 min.*